 There are, however, certain natural products that can only be sourced overseas, such as natural latex.
 This fact should be taken into consideration when making a purchasing decision.

 Most organic mattress manufacturers will display an organic certification label somewhere on their website.
 If you don’t see one, it doesn’t hurt to email or calls the company and inquire about their certification.

 Something else to bear in mind, certain organic materials can be labeled as organic, while others, even if actually organic, can only be labeled as “natural.”
 This is why shopping organic can sometimes cause unnecessary headaches.
 The reason for this labeling confusion is that organic certifications must come from independent 3rd-party entities.
 Since these do not yet exist for latex or memory foam, they can only be labeled “natural.”
 But rest assured latex that is labeled “natural” means it has been sourced from a rubber tree and not made synthetically in a lab somewhere.

 Check the Return Policy and Warranty

 This last consideration goes for both organic and regular mattresses.
 Be sure to go with a mattress that has a generous return policy.
-Nowadays it’s hard to throw a stone without hitting a product without a return policy but, depending on which company you buy from, you might comes across one that doesn’t offer it.
+Nowadays it’s hard to throw a stone without hitting a product without a return policy but, depending on which company you buy from, you might come across one that doesn’t offer it.

 If this happens, move on to the next.
 In this day and age there simply isn’t any reason to purchase something without a safety net, especially a mattress.
-You may lay on a mattress on the show room floor for 5 minutes and think, “This is the one,” but until you take it home and actually try to sleep on it for consecutive nights, you won’t really know for sure.
+You may lay on a mattress on the showroom floor for 5 minutes and think, “This is the one,” but until you take it home and actually try to sleep on it for consecutive nights, you won’t really know for sure.
 So, look for at least a 30-day refund policy.